long-exposure/potsbliz-src/README.md

 Download the latest Raspian Jessie image and write it to your SD-card as described [here](http://www.raspbian.org/).

+Power-on your Raspberry with keyboard, mouse and monitor connected.
+First make sure that it boots to CLI and not to desktop:

+	Menu->Preferences->Raspberry Pi Configuration)

-Power-on your Raspberry Pi with keyboard and monitor connected.
-After the first boot raspi-config opens and offers some configuration menus.
-Select the correct keyboard layout, the timezone and the locale settings.
-Finally expand the filesystem on your SD-card and then reboot.
+Configure the correct keyboard layout, timezone and locale settings.
+Finally expand the filesystem on your SD-card and reboot.

 Update your Raspberry Pi to the latest software and firmware: